30-Year-Old First Baseman – Arizona Diamondbacks

 Andy Marte Contract Information:

-Signed a minor league deal with the Angels in August of 2013.
+Signed a minor league deal with the Diamondbacks in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Andy Marte – simply subscribe now.

 |Sep.
 27||Was||Did not play.|

 |Sep.
 25||@SD||Did not play.|

 |Sep.
 22||@Col||Did not play.|

 |Sep.
 21||@Col||Did not play.|

 |Sep.
 20||@Col||Did not play.|

 |Sep.
 18||LAD||Did not play.|